Author: Carl Nagle

 Note: The RFT Engine has reserved the RFT script name "TestScript" for its internal use.
 This script is already compiled and stored in SAFSRATIONAL_FT.JAR and may have been copied into the RFT Project directory.
 The user should not attempt to create a new RFT script by this name as one may override the other.

-Carl Nagle, SAS Project Manager, SAFSDEV Subscribe to appropriate Support Forums to review support archives and ask questons.
+Carl Nagle, SAS Project Lead, SAFSDEV Subscribe to appropriate Support Forums to review support archives and ask questons.